salloumz/python-auto-register/README.md

 Contribute
 --
-Contributions are always welcome!
 If you have any ideas or suggestions, please create an issue or a pull request.
 Recommended environment: [python3](https://www.python.org/downloads/) + [Visual Studio Code](https://code.visualstudio.com/) + [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)

-Star me on GitHub!
---
-If you like this project and found it useful, please consider giving it a star on GitHub and sharing it with your friends!